What is Electronic Invoicing and How Does it Work?

 A key part that any business undertakes is sending out invoices.
-From SaaS services to healthcare, numerous businesses need to send out invoices and bills in order to get paid.
+From SaaS services to healthcare, virtually every business has to send invoices to get paid.

-In the past, your invoice process was probably paper-based.
+In the past, your invoice process was probably entirely paper-based.
 It might have involved printing out physical invoices, mailing them off to a client, and waiting for them to confirm, pay, or send proof of payment.
+That doesn’t have to be the case anymore.

 Over the last several years, electronic invoicing (or e-invoicing) has taken the invoice management game to the next level, streamlining workflows and simplifying the entire process.
 In fact, research shows that the global e-invoicing market was worth $8.74 billion in 2021 and is expected to reach $29.68 billion by 2027.

-While there’s a growing trend shifting towards e-invoices, industry data shows that on average, accounts payable departments received over a third of their invoices in paper, despite a paper invoice error costing $53.50 to fix.
+While there’s a growing trend shifting towards e-invoices, industry data shows that on average, accounts payable (AP) departments received over a third of their invoices on paper, despite a paper invoice error costing $53.50 to fix.
 Clearly, there’s still a way to go.

 Want to learn more about all things e-invoicing?
 In this article, we’ll explain what electronic invoicing is (and isn’t), its benefits, and how you can successfully implement an e-invoicing solution.